mootools/mootools-core/Docs/Native/Hash.md

 ### Arguments:

-1. fn   - (*function*) The function to produce an element of the new Array from an element of the current one.
+1. fn   - (*function*) The function to produce an element of the new Hash from an element of the current one.
 2. bind - (*object*, optional) The object to use as 'this' in the function.
 For more information see [Function:bind][].

 #### Argument: fn